Skip to content

 4. Generate a release on Github, which will automatically release to pypi.

-5. Wait for the autotick bot to initiate a pull request for the simmate feedstock.
+5. For the conda release, wait for the autotick bot to initiate a pull request for the simmate feedstock.
 Check the status here (under "Queued").

 7. After merging, wait for the conda-forge channels to update their indexes (about 30 minutes).
 Then, test the conda install with: